Thursday, 20 February 2020

 ///////////////////////////////////////

-Do not use any irritants or any topical products containing, benzoyl peroxide, acids, AHA, BHA, vitamin C (L-ascorbic acid), alcohols, alkaline, witch hazel, astringents, vitamin A and its derivatives, such as retinoids [for examples, over-the-counter retinol, prescribed stronger tretinoin (Retin A), Tazorac], exfoliants, and etc. for at least 1 week before and after hair removal procedures, such as laser & electrolysis.
+Do not use any irritants or any topical products containing, benzoyl peroxide, acids, AHA (such as glycolic acid, lactic acid), BHA (or salicylic acid), vitamin C (L-ascorbic acid), alcohols, alkaline, witch hazel, astringents, vitamin A and its derivatives, such as retinoids [for examples, over-the-counter retinol, prescribed stronger tretinoin (Retin A), Tazorac], exfoliants, and etc. for at least 1 week before and after hair removal procedures, such as laser & electrolysis.

 Discontinue isotretinoin (Accutane) for at least 6 months prior to electrolysis & laser hair removal.